cue-lang/cue/doc/tutorial/basics/ranges.md

 _Types ~~and~~ are Values_

-# Ranges
+# Bounds

-Ranges define an inclusive range of valid values.
+Bounds define a lower bound, upper bound, or inequality for a certain value.
-They work on numbers, strings, and bytes.
+They work on numbers, strings, bytes, and and null.

-The type of a range is the unification of the types of the start and end value.
+The bound is defined for all values for which the corresponding comparison operation is define.

-Unifying two ranges results in the overlapping range or an error if there is no overlap.
+For instance `>5.0` allows all floating point values greater than `5.0`, whereas `<0` allows all negative numbers (int or float).

 <!-- CUE editor -->
 ```
-rn: 3..5       // type int | float
+rn: >=3 & <8        // type int | float
-ri: 3..5 & int // type int
+ri: >=3 & <8 & int  // type int
-rf: 3..5.0     // type float
+rf: >=3 & <=8.0     // type float
-rs: "a".."mo"
+rs: >="a" & <"mo"

 {
     a: rn & 3.5